KhAD

-The Khadamat-e Amniati-e Dawlati (Pashto/خدمات امنیتی دولتی literally "State Intelligence Agency", also known as "State Information Services" or "Committee of State Security"), better known by the acronym KhAD, was the agency in charge of internal security, foreign intelligence, counter-intelligence and the secret police of the former Democratic Republic of Afghanistan.
+The Khadamat-e Aetla'at-e Dawlati (Pashto/خدمات اطلاعات دولتی literally 'State Intelligence Agency', also known as 'State Information Services' or 'Committee of State Security'), better known by the acronym KhAD, was the intelligence and security agency of the former Democratic Republic of Afghanistan.

+The agency was directed to protect Revolutionary Council of the Republic of Afghanistan and economy interests and to counterinsurgency and counterintelligence within the Democratic Republic of Afghanistan.
+However, the agency pursued a proactive and reactive intelligence policy abroad (especially with neighboring countries) to gather intelligence that may pose a threat to the security of the Democratic Republic of Afghanistan, as well as conducting special intelligence activities for support military operations of the Armed Forces of the Democratic Republic of Afghanistan.

+KhAD received foreign assistance through the KGB and the Stasi.

 History

-Pre-KhAD (-1979)
+Pre-KhAD (pre-1979)

 Afghanistan had an intelligence agency known as the Istikhbarat (Dari: استخبارات), Intelligence or the Intelligence Report Directorate.
 However, observers have stated it was incompetent with Afghan leaders since it was ineffective as they preferred to use their personal connections instead.
 Sardar Abdul Wali, the commander of the 1st Central Army Corps, additionally had his own espionage and secret intelligence network where he prosecuted leftist groups such as the People's Democratic Party of Afghanistan and the supporters of Mohammad Daoud Khan.
 General Ismail Khan was also noted to have been a part of the Civil Secret Agency (CSA) during the “Decade of Constitution” and reign of Mohammad Zahir Shah.

 After the events of the Saur Revolution, the PDPA established AGSA (Da Afghanistan da Gato da Saatane Adara or Afghan Agency for Safeguarding National Interest) as its domestic/foreign intelligence agency with Assadullah Sarwari serving as its first director.
 Sarwari was known for torturing anyone who disagreed with the PDPA.
 AGSA operations eventually led to an anti-PDPA insurgency.
 AGSA additionally had a secret code between members Meera Jan, Fazil Qadir and the head of AGSA’s investigation committee which was intercepted by Rahmatullah Omid, used for killing anyone who the Khalq deemed an enemy.
 The killings would take place at night.
 The code was used via telephone and was in the Russian language, with the transcript reading “How’s the weather like?
 Are we going to shoot, are we going to kill?”.

 AGSA was additionally involved in the hangings of Parcham members in 1978 and the executions of the following people: